On Sweedler's cofree cocommutative coalgebra: Introduction

 Our approach is based on an isomorphism of coalgebras ($n = \dim(V)$)

 of the symmetric coalgebra with the local cohomology module of top-degree differential forms at the maximal ideal $\mf{m}_P \subseteq \Sym(V^*)$ corresponding to $P$.
-Elements of this module are germs of meromorphic differential forms at $P$, and both the universal map ${!} V \lto V$ and the counit ${!} V \lto k$ are defined in terms of residues.
+Elements of this local cohomology module are equivalence classes of meromorphic differential forms at $P$, and both the universal map $d: {!} V \lto V$ and the counit ${!} V \lto k$ are defined in terms of residues.\footnote{One motivation for phrasing things in terms of residues and local cohomology is the hope that the connection between cofree coalgebras, differential operators and residues extends beyond the very simple case of polynomial rings which arises in the case of $k$ a field.
+This would be very interesting.} This approach has the advantage of being manifestly coordinate-free (because residues are) in contrast to an alternative construction using the isomorphism ${!}( V_1 \oplus V_2 ) \cong {!} V_1 \otimes {!} V_2$ and a reduction to the case of $V$ one-dimensional (see Remark \ref{remark_additive_iso}).

-This presentation is well-suited to giving an explicit description of the lifting of a linear map ${!} W \lto V$ to a morphism of coalgebras ${!} W \lto {!} V$ (Theorem \ref{theorem:describe_lifting}) which is the main new result in this paper and the original motivation.
-In \cite{murfet_ll} we explain in more detail why we are interested in such liftings, and give several examples of how the theorem may be used to write down explicit denotations of programs in linear logic. \\

-\emph{Acknowledgements.} Thanks to Nils Carqueville and Jesse Burke.
+\emph{Acknowledgements.} Thanks to Nils Carqueville and Jesse Burke, and to the referee who made several helpful suggestions on how to improve the exposition.